basement structural warranty

 Be in no doubt.
 If you have a quote from a CSSW that his company will paint or seal the concrete first, it excludes leaks.
 Leaks are very difficult to fix when water is coming in toward you, pushing your repair off before it sets and cures.

-Mention that some leaks won't be identifiable when you complete your work and won't ever be identified if they insist they are covered over - unless and until the causes of flood damage and ill health are investigated.
+Mention that some leaks won't be identifiable when you complete your work and won't ever be identified if they insist they are covered over - unless and until the causes of later flood damage and ill health are investigated.

 basement structural warranty